pingidentity/terraform-provider-pingdirectory/docs/resources/default_replication_domain.md

 - `base_dn` (String) Specifies the base DN of the replicated data.
 - `dependent_ops_replay_failure_wait_time` (String) Defines how long to wait before retrying certain operations, specifically operations that might have failed because they depend on an operation from a different server that has not yet replicated to this instance.
 - `heartbeat_interval` (String) Specifies the heartbeat interval that the Directory Server will use when communicating with Replication Servers.
+- `missing_changes_policy` (String) Supported in PingDirectory product version 10.0.0.0+.
+Determines how the server responds when replication detects that some changes might have been missed.
+Each missing changes policy is a set of missing changes actions to take for a set of missing changes types.
+The value configured here only applies to this particular replication domain.
 - `on_replay_failure_wait_for_dependent_ops_timeout` (String) Defines the maximum time to retry a failed operation.
 An operation will be retried only if it appears that the failure might be dependent on an earlier operation from a different server that hasn't replicated yet.
 The frequency of the retry is determined by the dependent-ops-replay-failure-wait-time property.
 - `restricted` (Boolean) When set to true, changes are only replicated with server instances that belong to the same replication set.
 - `server_id` (Number) Specifies a unique identifier for the Directory Server within the Replication Domain.